Measuring Iterative Temporal Reasoning with Time Puzzles: Abstract

 \section{Abstract}

-We introduce \TimePuzzles,\footnote{\url{https://github.com/jaaack-wang/Time-Puzzles}} a constraint-based date inference task for evaluating iterative temporal reasoning.
-Each puzzle combines factual temporal anchors with (cross-cultural) calendar relations, admits one or multiple valid solution dates, and is algorithmically generated for controlled, dynamic, and continual evaluation.
-Across 13 diverse LLMs, \TimePuzzles well distinguishes their iterative temporal reasoning capabilities and remains challenging without tools: GPT-5 reaches only 49.3\% accuracy and all other models stay below 31\%, despite the dataset's simplicity.
-Web search consistently yields substantial gains and using code interpreter shows mixed effects, but all models perform much better when constraints are rewritten with explicit dates, revealing a gap in reliable tool use.
-Overall, \TimePuzzles presents a simple, cost-effective diagnostic for tool-augmented iterative temporal reasoning.
+Tool use, such as web search, has become a standard capability even in freely available large language models (LLMs).
+However, existing benchmarks evaluate temporal reasoning mainly in static, non-tool-using settings, which poorly reflect how LLMs perform temporal reasoning in practice.
+We introduce \TimePuzzles, a constraint-based date inference task for evaluating \emph{iterative temporal reasoning with tools}.
+Each puzzle combines factual temporal anchors with (cross-cultural) calendar relations and may admit one or multiple valid dates.
+The puzzles are algorithmically generated, enabling controlled and continual evaluation.
+Across 13 LLMs, even the best model (GPT-5) achieves only 55.3\% accuracy without tools, despite using easily searchable facts.
+While web search improves performance, models perform substantially better when constraints are rewritten with explicit dates, removing the need for factual lookup.
+These results reveal a gap in reliable tool use for iterative temporal reasoning.